raymondhua/raymondhua.github.io/_pages/about-me.md

 I am a person who is always up for a challenge.
 Since 2021, I've been exercising to try to lose weight; I have achieved that by having a balanced diet and going for long-distance runs.

 I also have a bit of creativity; when cooking, I make delicious authentic dishes that I enjoy eating, such as Butter Chicken and Meatballs.

-I also have creative skills with visual artboards using Adobe Illustrator and also having to redecorate a house over the past two Summers.
+Also likes to design visual artboards using Adobe Illustrator and having to redecorate a house over the past two Summers.